bujakkristijan/food-ordering-app/README.md

 Registered users with the *USER* role can log into the system using their username and password.
 They have the following abilities:
 - Update their personal information
-- Order food similar to unregistered users, but without the need to enter their address and phone number since their data is already saved in the system.
+- Order food similar to unregistered users, but without the need to enter their address and phone number since their data is already saved in the database.
 - Receive a 10% discount on every order
 - View their active orders (with *ORDERED* and *IN PREPARATION* status)
 - View the history of their orders (with *IN DELIVERY* status)